VRLabHIB/RayCasting_and_GaseBasedNetworkAnalysis/Gaze-Raycasting/README.md

 - Install the Epic Game Launcher and register
 - Go to library and Install Unreal Engine (maybe some troubles occur here, if so see: https://answers.unrealengine.com/questions/1035057/view.html)
-- We used the Unreal Engine 4, Version 4.23.1 (individual costumisations are maybe necessary with another version) #Try Other Versions
+- We used the Unreal Engine 4, Version 4.23.1 (individual customizations  are maybe necessary with another version) #Try Other Versions
 - Start Unreal Engine and setup a new Project

 - Install the SDK for Eye-Tracking
 - Download SDK-v1.3.3.0.zip from https://hub.vive.com/en-US/download (version might be different)
-- unpack SDK in prefered folder
+- unpack SDK in preferred  folder
 - under C:\...\SDK\03_Unreal\Document\Eye\ you find a documentation to setup Eye-Tracking in Unreal ('Getting Started with SRanipal in Unreal Eye-v1.3.3.0.pdf')
 - Quick steps:
 	- Copy Plugin Folder into your Unreal Project folder.
-	- Restart the editor and enable SRanipal ind Settings->Plugins
+	- Restart the editor and enable SRanipal in Settings->Plugins
 	- Under Project Settings -> Plugins -> SRanipal you can enable eye by default or put this Code into the BP

 <img src="img/Start_EyeTracker.png" width="400">